-- 1 Watch this video clip: bsa.sc/snap-sci Why do you think the bee visits the flowers and what happens to the pollen? - Watch this animation to learn about pollination: bsa.sc/snapsci-pol - 3 Dress up as either part of a flower (a stamen, a petal or a stigma) or a bee. - 4 If you are a flower choose a space to stand in the room and stay there.
-As a flower you should include a stamen, a petal and a stigma. - 5 The bees can then journey from flower to flower, when they land on a flower they should collect some of pollen grains from the stamens. - 6 When the bees visit the next flower they should give some of the pollen grains to the stigma.
-This means that the flower has been pollinated. - Once you have acted out the role play, you should write a script as a class to describe what's happening.
+- 1 Watch this video clip: bsa.sc/snap-sci Why do you think the bee visits the flowers and what happens to the pollen? - 2 Watch this animation to learn about pollination: bsa.sc/snapsci-pol - 3 Dress up as either part of a flower (a stamen, a petal or a stigma) or a bee.

+- 5 The bees can then journey from flower to flower, when they land on a flower they should collect some of pollen grains from the stamens. - 6 When the bees visit the next flower they should give some of the pollen grains to the stigma.
+This means that the flower has been pollinated. - 7 Once you have acted out the role play, you should write a script as a class to describe what's happening.